arukshani/lambdafunctions/README.md

 ###

-`compression` and `key-frame-extraction` folders contain the serialized and parallelized lambda functions we used for implementation.
+`compression` and `key-frame-extraction` folders contain the serialized and parallelized lambda functions we used in AWS.